mehulagg/gitlab/doc/user/admin_area/blocking_unblocking_users.md

 Users can also be unblocked using the [GitLab API](../../api/users.md#unblock-user).

 NOTE: **Note:**
-Unblocking a user change the user's state to active and it consumes a [seat](../../subscriptions/self_managed/index.md#billable-users).
+Unblocking a user changes the user's state to active and consumes a [seat](../../subscriptions/self_managed/index.md#billable-users).